Phillezi/kthcloud-cli/README.md

 kthcloud login
 ```

+This will bring up your browser and prompt you to login.

-### Parsing Docker Compose Files
+### Compose

-To parse a Docker Compose file, use the `compose parse` command:
+To parse a Docker Compose file, and deploy to the cloud.
+Use the `compose up` command:

 ```bash
 kthcloud compose parse